Assessment & Marking Teaching Tools

 The Download Responses option provides a full breakdown of student responses for each question (including what letter(s) they answered), alongside the correct response, question point weighting and points scored for each question.

-Posting Marking to Blackboard
+Posting grades to Blackboard

 To post marks to Blackboard a column must be set up within Blackboard Gradecentre and linked to your Gradescope course.
 To do that follow the instructions: Gradescope: Get Started- Post to Blackboard